chahineNejm/NLP-CS/README.md

 ### 3.3 Base model vs. fine-tuned model: qualitative comparison

 The following samples illustrate how the base Qwen3-0.6B (without fine-tuning) compares to the LoRA-fine-tuned model on the same inputs, and through the same promt behavior.
-I was suprised by the fact that through simple promting the baseline model was able to mimic the output format disired.
+I was suprised by the fact that through simple prompting the baseline model was able to mimic the output format disired.

 **Sample 1** — *"J'en ai marre car je ne trouve pas de critiques péjoratives!
 C'est une valeur sûr..."*
 Raw out:  Price=No Opinion; Food=Positive; Service=Positive